-Management is responsible for the preparation and fair presentation of the statutory financial statements in accordance with the statutory basis accounting practices prescribed or permitted by the Department of Insurance of the Commonwealth of Kentucky.
-Management is also responsible for the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of statutory financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the statutory financial statements in accordance with accounting practices prescribed or permitted by the Department of Insurance of the Commonwealth of Kentucky and for the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of statutory financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the statutory financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about KEMI's ability to continue as a going concern for one year after the date that the statutory financial statements are issued.
+In preparing the statutory financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about KEMI's ability to continue as a going concern within one year after the date the statutory financial statements are available to be issued.